aegiswp/theme/README.md

 The thumbnail on this README.md file:

-["AEON"](https://www.midjourney.com/) generated on Midjourney by Atmostfear Entertaiment SAS, CCO
+Aegis by Atmostfear Entertaiment SAS, CCO

 ## Suggestions?